emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 > IQ Range Age = data[75th Percentile Age] - data[25th Percentile Age]

 Outliers could be assessed with (75th Percentile + 1.5 * IQR), or (25th Percentile - 1.5 * IQR)
 I did a quick visual check of the histogram to see if the values were reasonable.
 I would make a box and whisker diagram with these measures to assess the skewness/symmetry of the data.
+From the histogram I would expect it to show a small positive skew.

 ### Making the display readable
+Some things that I changed to make the visualisation more aesthetically pleasing and easy to read
+- Tidied up the titles and axis labels (make central, simplify, include units where needed)
+- Changed the colour theme so they all match
+- Added data labels
+- Hide the axis for any ordered bar chart
+- Tooltips are on